 The further you go from your community the more anonymous you will become.
 If you are worried about your local doctor or nurse or receptionist not honoring your privacy, consider driving a few towns over to a different doctor’s office.
 It might take a few extra hours but that physical distance can help you feel more comfortable asking important questions to protect your health and privacy especially if you are in a rural swinging situation.
 The more aware we all are of our sexual health, the fewer STIs will spread in our lifestyle communities.
 Don’t let the concern of privacy stop you from getting access to testing.
 Find the best option for you, or use a combination of options until you find what’s best.
 Just be sure to stay informed about your health and the health of your partners!

 Even if you ask every partner about their sexual health, and use a condom every time you play, it’s still important to get tested.
-You can do your due diligence by asking, but you’ll never be 100% sure if you’re getting an honest answer.
+You can do your due diligence by asking about their STI tests, but you’ll never be 100% sure if you’re getting an honest answer.
 Most people don’t carry their most recent result papers with them, and some people can be carrying infections/viruses without even knowing it.
 If you do meet someone with an STI, don’t ostracize them for being honest.
 It’s still possible to have safe sex, and if you don’t want to sleep with them you should at least remain polite about your reasons why.

 If you’re actively playing with multiple different partners every weekend, you should be regularly tested every few months.
 You might want to stagger your STI testing schedule with your partner.
 This way, one of you is being STI tested every few weeks and you can increase the chances of spotting an issue even sooner.
 You can be tested by choosing one or all of the aforementioned methods.
 Testing is advised at the very least annually, even for monogamous couples.